Honesty Story

 Full agreement, that and a few other instances, I was incredibly fortunate especially when mishaps happen away in a foreign land.

-13. Pulutan Says:
+13. Pulutan says:

 After an accident somebody lies in his blood on the asphalt - and does NOT get robbed!
 Wow!
 What an uplifting story!
 Such hunamity!
 A place where such selflessness is possible can only go up.
 (Maybe the fact that there might have been too many curious bystanders/witnesses helped, too.)